 Dr. Keith Denkler says, “Juvederm or Restylane are the best ways to start for a non-surgical nose job.
 The product can be smoothed out with massage or pressure, or they can be reversed with hyaluronidase injections.
 If the results are pleasing, a longer-lasting filler such as Juvederm Voluma may be used.”

 Instead of going under the knife for a full rhinoplasty, this might be a less invasive option for you.

 This isn’t an easy question to answer.
 Says Dr. Justin Harper, “The longevity of a facial filler depends on the amount injected and the area of the face the product is injected.
 Products will last the longest beneath the eyes and a shorter amount of time in an area of your face where a lot of muscle movement (like nasolabial folds) occurs.
 Restylane and Juvederm last between 6 and 12 months.
 Voluma lasts 24 months.”

 Some fillers, even though they claim to be permanent, do lose their effectiveness over time as the skin continues to age.
 And, a totally permanent solution might not be the best idea anyway.
 If you don’t like the results, you could be stuck with them for a long time.
 Some injectables have a reversible procedure that you can do if you feel the results don’t meet expectations.

-While injectible fillers are becoming more common, you should do your research before proceeding.
-Find a doctor, look up reviews, and really get educated.
+While injectable fillers are becoming more common, you should do your research before proceeding.
+Find a doctor, look up reviews, and educate yourself.
 These injections aren’t cheap, and a bad reaction could mean weeks of disfigurement.
 But, the success rate continues to go up as the technology gets better.
 With some thought, this could be a solution for you!